2016 United States presidential election in the District of Columbia: Results

-Results by ward
+By ward

 Ballot controversy

 On March 30, ten weeks ahead of the Washington D.C. primary, NBC affiliate News 4 reported that the Democratic Party's D.C.
 State Committee had submitted registration paperwork for listing presidential candidate Bernie Sanders on the primary ballots a day late, even though the Sanders campaign had correctly and timely registered with the state party.
 After a voter filed a challenge, this would possibly lead to Sanders' name being missing on the ballots.
 As the D.C.
 Council announced it would hold an emergency vote to put Sanders back on the ballots, and with Clinton's campaign chairman John Podesta asking to make sure an administrative error wouldn't exclude a candidate, D.C.
 Democratic Party chairwoman Anita Bonds told CNN that "Bernie will be on the ballot."
 She further explained that the party has always notified the D.C. board of elections a day after the deadline, with the only difference being that this time, someone challenged the inclusion of Sanders.

 General election

-Voting History
+Voting history

 The Twenty-third Amendment to the United States Constitution, ratified in 1961, grants the District of Columbia the right to choose presidential electors equal to the number from the least populous state (currently Wyoming's three).
 Since the amendment's ratification, the District of Columbia has cast its electoral votes for the Democratic candidate in every election.
 A Republican has never been the District's Mayor, and the current Council has 10 Democrats and two Independents.